Skip to main content

 James, who won reelection in Michigan’s 10th Congressional District earlier this month, was a fixture at President-elect Donald Trump’s rallies in Michigan and has seemingly won Trump’s favor — a valuable asset in a contested primary.

 State Senate Minority Leader Aric Nesbitt, R-Porter Township, has also been mentioned as a potential gubernatorial candidate.
-He also served in the state House and as Michigan Lottery Commissioner.
+He also served in the state House and as Michigan Lottery commissioner.
 He’s touted his work on auto insurance reforms and moves to block Whitmer’s 2019 gas tax proposal.

-Nesbitt, Sellek said, is “very well connected amongst” wealthy conservative donors in West Michigan and is “pretty well regarded as a strategic mind.”
+Nesbitt, Sellek said, is “very well connected amongst” wealthy conservative donors in west Michigan and is “pretty well regarded as a strategic mind.”

-In a Wednesday statement, Nesbitt told Bridge he is currently focused on stopping Democratic bills in the lame-duck session.
+In a Wednesday statement, Nesbitt told Bridge he is focused on stopping Democratic bills in the lame-duck session.
 “There will be time to have these discussions in the future with my family on how best to serve the people of Michigan,” he said.

 There may be some deja vu in 2026 as Tudor Dixon and Kevin Rinke, both prior Republicans gubernatorial candidates, have both alluded to the possibility of trying for the role a second time.